OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ```

 It's not the prettiest[^scan-object], but fairly simple logic overall.
-The real trouble is not forgetting to scan one pointer and be confused when it randomly breaks some time after execution resumes (which may or may not have happened many times).
+The real trouble is not forgetting to scan one pointer and be confused when it randomly breaks some time after execution resumes (which may or may not have happened to me several times).

 We invoke `slot_visitor.visit_slot(...)` throughout this code to report slots to MMTk.
 But there are also calls to `visit_value` in there.
 We have our own representation for values, which you'd think they would just be reportable as pointers in the same way, right?